geocam/mapsetjson/translation-0.1.rst

  * The MapSetJSON object may have a member "translation.urls", whose value is a translation object that provides URLs ("url" members) referring to localized versions of linked subdocuments.
+See `Translation Objects`_.

 ..
 Localized String Objects: